HumanCellAtlas/metadata-schema/docs/committers.md

 1. **Assign Committer to review the suggestion.** A person (the "Committer") with commit rights on the metadata-schema repo will be assigned to each suggestion (issue/email/PR).
 The Committer will be responsible for reviewing the suggestion, noting any consequences of the suggestion, contacting appropriate HCA teams for feedback, and making announcements to ensure the whole community has an opportunity to provide input.

-1. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Committer needs to make the suggested update and a pull request against develop.
+1. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Committer needs to make the suggested update and a pull request against staging.
 If the Contributor has a GitHub account, they should be encouraged to make the suggested update and a pull request.
 When a pull request is made, a test suite of tools will automatically run that validates the updates.

     **NB** Currently this test suite of tools is not complete, and the tools that do exist must be run manually by the Reviewer.

-1. **Annotate the pull request (version, stability) and run unit tests.** The Committer should classify the suggested update by the type of version change (major, minor, patch) and the stability category (high, medium, or low).
-These classifications can be indicated in the pull request description.
-Specifically, the version change classification will be indicated in the `update_log.csv` file.
+1. **Annotate the pull request (version) and run unit tests.** The Committer should classify the suggested update by the type of version change (major, minor, patch) in the pull request.
+The version change classification will be indicated in the `update_log.csv` file.
 The Committer should also ensure the metadata-schema repo unit tests have been run and pass.
 Example spreadsheets and JSON documents will potentially need to be updated.

-1. **Notify community about the update request.** The Committer should announce the suggested update/PR on the #hca-metadata and #dcp Slack channels so everyone can have an opportunity to comment over the time frame specified by the combination of stability level and version change.
-The Committer should also tag specific developers who could be impacted by the change.
+1. **Notify downstream components about the update request.** The Committer should announce the suggested update/PR on the #dcp-2 channel so all the DCP2 components can review and comment on the PR, making sure the list of reviewers specified in the [DCP2 specs document](https://github.com/HumanCellAtlas/dcp2/blob/main/docs/dcp2_system_design.rst#id9) is

-1. **Start the community review period.** The Committer starts the clock on the review period as indicated by the [update acceptance process](#schema-update-acceptance-process).
-The Committer and any other assigned internal reviewers ("Reviewers") should actively respond to feedback on the proposed update, making any indicated changes in the pull request.

-1. **Pre-release the update.** Once the review period is over, if the update is accepted then the Committer merges the pull request into develop following the [release process](release_process.md).
+1. **Pre-release the update.** Once the review period is over, if the update is accepted then the Committer merges the pull request into staging following the [release process](release_process.md).
 The update is now considered "pre-released".

 ## Before making changes